awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 # INSERT INTO<a name="insert-into"></a>

 Inserts new rows into a destination table based on a `SELECT` query statement that runs on a source table, or based on a set of `VALUES` provided as part of the statement\.
 When the source table is based on underlying data in one format, such as CSV or JSON, and the destination table is based on another format, such as Parquet or ORC, you can use INSERT INTO queries to transform selected data into the destination table's format\.
+INSERT INTO automatically detects when a column in a destination table is partitioned and writes the data to Amazon S3 accordingly\.
+No special partitioning syntax is required\.

+**Note**
+For information about using INSERT INTO to insert unpartitioned data into a partitioned table, see [Using CTAS and INSERT INTO for ETL and Data Analysis](ctas-insert-into-etl.md)\.
+For information about using INSERT INTO to insert partitioned data into a partitioned table, see [Using CTAS and INSERT INTO to Create a Table with More Than 100 Partitions](ctas-insert-into.md)\.

 ## Considerations and Limitations<a name="insert-into-limitations"></a>